Skip to main content

 The student

-- discusses field-related topics using related terminology
+- discusses topics using related terminology

-- uses the functional language of group discussions
+- uses functional language e.g. signposting

-- participates actively in discussions by commenting, asking and reacting
+- participates actively in discussions by commenting, asking, and reacting

 - expresses themselves in a spontaneous way